ClickHouse Next.js

 Server-first usage

-Prefer local execution in server components, use HTTP for browser consumers
+Run local in server code, use HTTP only where the browser needs it

 Server component